jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
-jQuery plugin for creating bootstrap-styled file-upload form contols, also known as file selects or file input fields, with some kind of validation and customization support.
+jQuery plugin for creating bootstrap-styled file-upload form controls, also known as file selects or file input fields, with some kind of validation and customization support.

 ## Requirements